Red Sox hammer Cole, rout Yanks 9-2 for another 3-game sweep

 Red Sox: LHP Chris Sale is set to throw two more innings of live batting practice on Wednesday.
 He threw 15 pitches in a BP session on Saturday.

 “Teams are going to make moves in the upcoming weeks and try to improve.
-One thing for sure, nobody can trade for Chris Sale, right?” manager Alex Cora said.
+One thing for sure, nobody can trade for Chris Sale, right?”
+Cora said.
 “We can add Chris Sale to our equation and we’re very excited about that.”

 NIFTY PLAY